What is Pupil Premium Funding?

 Schools will be held accountable for their use of the additional funding to support pupils from low-income families and the impact this has on educational attainment.

 It is important to note that it should not be assumed that all Pupil Premium children need some or all of this support.
-There are a number of this group of students in this school and elsewhere who are making excellent progress already and who will need need support in a different context for example extension.

 How will the school measure success?

 The school tracks the attainment and progress of all children.
 Success will be evidence that shows that children in this group are making better progress than their national peers and also evidence that the attainment gap is closing.
 We will compare their progress against their peers in the school and nationally, so that we can judge the impact of our work in this broader context.

 Monitoring use of funds